 Here again, the Cookbook of IIIF Recipes may be an invaluable tool for replicating manifest best practices from within the community.

 To allow users to view your resources in another viewer you may also want to advertise that the resource has a presentation manifest available.
 You could link out from a resource page on your site to different viewers you host as well as include a special drag & drop link allowing a user to select their own tool.
-This kind of functionality is offically being explored as part of the IIIF Content State API specification which described “how we point at things in IIIF” including not just manifests, but annotations on those manifests as well.
-(See also “What is IIIF Content State?””)
+This kind of functionality is available via the IIIF Content State API specification which described “how we point at things in IIIF” including not just manifests, but annotations on those manifests as well.
+(See also “What is IIIF Content State?”)

 There are some additional IIIF APIs you may want to consider implementing once you have implemented the core APIs.